Disney Lightning Lane 2026 Guide: Multi-Pass vs Single Pass + Time-Saving Tips

 Family using Disney Lightning Lane 2025 Multi-Pass at Magic Kingdom to skip lines and save time

 As a dedicated travel advisor specializing in Disney destinations, and a frequent traveler to Walt Disney World, my team and I have spent years mastering the Lightning Lane system to help our clients get the most from their time in the parks.
-With the 2025 update to Lightning Lane now live, I’m excited to walk you through everything you need to know about Multi-Pass, Single Pass, and how to create a seamless, stress-free Disney experience for your family.
+With the 2026 Lightning Lane update now live, I’m excited to walk you through everything you need to know about Multi-Pass, Single Pass, and how to create a seamless, stress-free Disney experience for your family.

 • Two options: Multi-Pass (bundle) and Single Pass (per ride)